ibalosh/elevation/README.md

 * database can be used to store the history (like suggested prisma)
 * more tests for edge cases like validation of coordinates can be added
 * app can be switched to Next.js for better performance

+# Next JS version

+Next.js version of the app can be found in the [next-elevation branch](https://github.com/ibalosh/elevation/pull/1)